getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 ### Requirements for a Grav Multisite Setup

 The most important thing you will need to run a Grav multisite network is good website hosting.
 If you are not planning to create many sites and do not expect many visitors, then you can get away with shared hosting.
-However due to the nature of multisites, you’d probably need a VPS or dedicated server as your sites grow.
+However, due to the nature of multisites, you’d probably need a VPS or dedicated server as your sites grow.

 ### Setup and installation